On the go

 Your phones, laptops, and tablets have tons of information about you on them that needs to be protected.

-Look at your network’s security settings and switch to WPA2, if that’s an option.
-If not, use WPA.
+- Look at your network’s security settings and switch to WPA3, if that’s an option.
+If not, use WPA2 or WPA.
 Both of these are more secure than WEP.
 Also, if there is an option for “Remote Management” turn that one off.

 As more and more things become computerized (watches, appliances, cars, toys), it’s important to apply smart security thinking.
-Reports show that about five million things were connected to the Internet every day in 2016.
-By 2020, more than 20 billion things will be on the internet.
+Reports show that about 38.5 billion things were connected to the Internet every day in 2020.
+By 2030, more than 50 billion things will be on the internet.